 The Department of Labor and Industries (L&I) administers workers’ compensation benefits in Washington State.
 These include financial benefits such as time-loss compensation, loss of earning power, work injury pension, and more.
+Payments come from the L&I accident fund.
 Furthermore, benefits include medical treatment, evaluation, vocational services and retraining, and others.
 Also, self-insured employers administer their claims according to the requirements of the Industrial Insurance Act.

 L&I premium payments for employers and employees

 A few weeks ago I posted an article about the health of the L&I Accident Fund.
 There, I discussed how historic rebates depleted the fund and led to significant premium hikes.
 However, these last few months, COVID-19 impacted our economy greatly.
 Therefore, we must be especially careful to maintain the health of the L&I Accident Fund.

 Typically, employers pay their L&I insurance premium on a quarterly basis.
 L&I premium payments for the second quarter of 2020 are due July 31st, 2020.
 However, according to a recent L&I news bulletin, employers that experience financial hardship and cannot pay their workers’ compensation premiums can request a 90-day payment deferment.
 Under this relief package, L&I will give employers until November 2nd, 2020 to pay those premiums for the second quarter of 2020.
 These premiums cover the months of April, May, and June of 2020.
 Interestingly, this is the second premium extension this year.
 Recall, L&I already extended the premium deadline for the first quarter of 2020 to July 31st, 2020.

 Why is L&I extending the premium payment period?